Holonomic brain theory: Hologram and holonomy

 A single hologram can store 3D information in a 2D way.
 Such properties may explain some of the brain's abilities, including the ability to recognize objects at different angles and sizes than in the original stored memory.

 Pribram proposed that neural holograms were formed by the diffraction patterns of oscillating electric waves within the cortex.
 Representation occurs as a dynamical transformation in a distributed network of dendritic microprocesses.
-It is important to note the difference between the idea of a holonomic brain and a holographic one.
+There is a difference between the idea of a holonomic brain and a holographic one.
 Pribram does not suggest that the brain functions as a single hologram.
 Rather, the waves within smaller neural networks create localized holograms within the larger workings of the brain.
 This patch holography is called holonomy or windowed Fourier transformations.

 A holographic model can also account for other features of memory that more traditional models cannot.
 The Hopfield memory model has an early memory saturation point before which memory retrieval drastically slows and becomes unreliable.
 On the other hand, holographic memory models have much larger theoretical storage capacities.
 Holographic models can also demonstrate associative memory, store complex connections between different concepts, and resemble forgetting through "lossy storage".